grails-samples/geb-example-grails/README.md

 - HtmlUnit

+Those drivers are configured in [GebConfig.groovy](https://github.com/grails-samples/geb-example-grails/blob/master/src/integration-test/resources/GebConfig.groovy)

+You can run integration tests with different browsers by supplying `geb.env` System Property.

+`./gradlew -Dgeb.env=chrome iT`
+`./gradlew -Dgeb.env=chromeHeadless iT`
+`./gradlew -Dgeb.env=htmlUnit iT`
-Those drivers are configured in [GebConfig.groovy](https://github.com/grails-samples/geb-example-grails/blob/master/src/integration-test/resources/GebConfig.groovy) s of driver binaries are picked up when running tests from IntelliJ.
+at locations of driver binaries are picked up when running tests from IntelliJ.

+## Geb Tests in CI

+This repository runs its tests in Travis using Chrome Headless.
+Check `.travis.yml` and `travis-build.sh` to see the configuration.